5 Benefits of Hiring People with Disabilities

-According to the Bureau of Labor and Statistics, only about 19% of people with a diversability (diverse ability) were employed in 2019.
-When you compare this to the rate of employment for people without diversabilities, the contrast is shocking since over 66% of the population without diversabilities are currently employed.
+According to the Bureau of Labor Statistics, only about 19% of people with disabilities were employed in 2019.
+When you compare this to the rate of employment for people without disabilities the contrast is shocking, since over 66% of the population without disabilities are currently employed.

-While there are some cases where employment is not possible for people with diversabilties, this population also often faces hiring discrimination, whether implicit or overt.
-Hiring people with diversabilities can make a big difference not only to them, but to your team as well – here’s why.
+While there are some cases where employment is not possible for people with disabilities, this population also often faces hiring discrimination, whether implicit or overt.
+Hiring people with disabilities can make a big difference not only to them, but to your team as well – and here’s why.

 1. Larger Hiring Pool